 Five desk editors run NYRA: Alex Klimoski, Phillip Denny, Carolyn Bailey, Samuel Medina, & Nicolas Kemper (who also serves as the Publisher).
-The positions of Managing Editor and SKYLINE editor rotate duties each month — the current SKYLINE editor is Alex Klimoski, and the Managing Editors are Carolyn Bailey and Samuel Medina.
+The positions of Issue Editor and SKYLINE editor rotate duties each month—the current SKYLINE editor is Alex Klimoski, and the Issue Editors are Carolyn Bailey and Samuel Medina.
+Printed by a83 in New York.

 New York Review of Architecture is rooted in New York but interested in the built environment everywhere.
 We avoid themed issues, preferring instead to pursue multiple themes across issues.
 We are particularly interested in pieces that break down architecture’s silos, tying together academia, practice, and the public we all serve.
 We value writing that is critical, engaging, and accessible to readers.
 We especially value work that represents viewpoints that have been historically undervalued or ignored in architectural discourse.